Looking For Easy-Going Adventure and Spectacular Sights?

 An easier option is walking 1/4 mile to view the river from the Chattooga River Access point (parking lot off Highway 76).
 Go right on the trail to view huge boulders at the Bull Sluice rapid, or take the left trail to enjoy a nice sandy beach area.

 Wildwater’s adorable Goldfinch treehouse is the perfect spot for love birds!
-This one-bedroom, one bath space sleeps 2 and includes a kitchenette and deck overlooking the forest.
+This one-bedroom, one-bath space sleeps two and includes a kitchenette and deck overlooking the forest.

-If there’s more than two of you, Wildwater has a variety of rental accommodations in Long Creek including: larger cabins, a luxury rental house and yurts.
+If there are more than two of you, Wildwater has a variety of rental accommodations in Long Creek, including: larger cabins, a luxury rental house, and yurts.

 In the morning, head over to Belle’s Bistro at Chattooga Belle Farm for breakfast.
-You’ll be amazed by the scenic view and thrilled with tasty offering such as brunch specials like Croque Madame sandwich, seasonal vegetable frittatas and mimosas!
+You’ll be amazed by the scenic view and thrilled with tasty offerings such as brunch specials like Croque Madame sandwiches, seasonal vegetable frittatas, and mimosas!

-Travel tips if you’re heading to Long Creek, SC
+Travel Tips For Heading to Long Creek, SC

 - This is a rural area near the Georgia state line.